FredHutch/gimap/paper.md

    index: 1
  - name: Synthesize Bio, United States
    index: 2
- - name: Pfizer Oncology
-   index: 3
 date: 02 April 2025
 bibliography: paper.bib
 ---

 # Summary

-Gene redundancy, particularly among paralog genes, presents significant challenges in understanding gene function through single-gene knockout experiments.
-Paired guide CRISPR screening has emerged as a powerful approach to address this challenge by enabling simultaneous knockout of two genes.
+Gene redundancy, particularly among paralog genes, presents significant challenges in understanding gene function through single-gene knockout experiments [].
+Paired guide CRISPR screening has emerged as a powerful approach to address this challenge by enabling simultaneous knockout of two genes[].
 However, analyzing the resulting data requires sophisticated computational methods.
 GIMAP (Genetic Interaction MAPping) is an R package specifically designed to analyze dual-target CRISPR screening data, with a focus on identifying meaningful genetic interactions such as synthetic lethality and gene cooperativity.

 # Statement of Need